-If you live in Central Texas, contact a qualified Texas Divorce Attorney for assistance.
+If you live in the Central Texas area, contact a qualified family law lawyer for assistance.
 Once the process starts, it’s crucial to have legal representation every step of the way to ensure that your rights are always protected.
-We will do everything we can get reach an amicable solution without going to court, but in the event that trial becomes necessary, we will fight diligently to get you the results you want.
+We will do everything we can to reach an amicable solution without going to court.
+However, in the event that a trial becomes necessary, we will fight diligently to get you the results you want.

 Divorce Lawyer: Grounds For Divorce in Texas

 When it comes to establishing the grounds for divorce, the state of Texas has seven that can be considered.
 Grounds for divorce are reasons that a married couple will be able to legally get divorced.
 A Texas Divorce Attorney can help you determine which of these seven reasons to get divorced may apply to your situation:

 According to recent data, there more than 780,000 divorces filed in 2018.
 None of these couples made this decision lightly.
 Our compassionate family law attorneys recognize that divorce is a complex and emotional time for couples.
 When you split from your partner, you’re doing more than a physical separation.
 Even if you have a non-contested divorce, you will still need to figure out how your assets and time with your children will be divided.
 A divorce lawyer can help you determine the following:

 In most cases, children need the love and support of both of their parents.
 When it comes to determining custody, child support and visitation rights, you will be focused on ensuring that your children’s best interests are the first priority—and so will our firm.
 It is an emotional situation that can be handled with the assistance of a family law attorney from our firm.

 What you ask for in your petition is extremely important.
 For example, if you do no request relief in your divorce petition, the court may prohibit you from doing so.
 Occasionally, new information comes to light while your divorce is pending.
 You need a lawyer that you are comfortable discussing your situation with and who will make the necessary amendments to your petition on time.